mobidata-bw/x2gbfs/docs/mappings/free2move_gbfs_2.3_mapping.md

 ### vehicle_types.json

-Vehicle Types, vehicles are extracted from the `vehicles` endpoint, extracting this from the returned cars.
+Vehicle Types, vehicles are extracted from the `/api/rental/externalapi/v1/vehicles/{location_alias}` endpoint, extracting this from the returned cars.

 Example extract of a vehicle: